night780/Code-Library-GUI/README.md

 ## Notes
 The program assumes that code snippet libraries are stored as .txt files in the same directory as the program.
-The program does not include any functionality for editing or deleting code snippet libraries.
+The GUI does not yet have editing or deleting features, to format or delete specific code edit the txt file directly.
 The program is not optimized for large code snippet libraries or multiple users accessing the same libraries simultaneously.

 ### Author and Version